-During the setup process, the Identity Broker's setup tool invokes the create-initialbroker-config script, configuring the communication between the Identity Broker and its repositories.
+During the setup process, the Identity Broker's setup tool invokes the create-initial-broker-config script, configuring the communication between the Identity Broker and its repositories.
 Additional tools are available to manage and configure Identity Broker components.

-This chapter provides additional, optional Identity Broker tools and configuration.
+This chapter provides additional, optional Identity Broker tools and configuration and includes the following: